 - Vanilla: I use pure vanilla extract or pure vanilla paste when available, but a good vanilla essence (artificially flavored) also works.

-- Creaming: like other butter cake recipes, this one starts by creaming the soft butter with the sugar and adding the eggs one by one.
+- Creaming: like other butter cake recipes, this one starts by creaming the soft butter with the sugar and adding the eggs individually.
 These steps build the structure of the crumb and help it rise during baking.
 So pay attention to temperatures and beating time.

-- What mixer to use: I tend to use the handheld electric mixer or the stand mixer with the paddle attachment.
-Making this cake by hand is too arduous and you might not get the texture you want as it's very dense and it'll take some serious arm muscle.
+- What mixer to use: I use the handheld electric mixer or the stand mixer with the paddle attachment.
+Making this cake by hand is too arduous, and you might not get the texture you want as it's very dense and'll take some serious arm muscle.

-- How to chop the Oreos: they may be chopped more or less.
-I use chunks of Oreos (each cookie in 4-6 pieces) because I want to the vanilla crumb to be separated from the cookie pieces.
+- How to chop the cookies: they may be more or less chopped.
+I use chunks of Oreos (each cookie in 4-6 pieces) because I want the vanilla crumb to be separated from the cookie pieces.
 I find that very small pieces disappear.
-But you can use finely chopped cookies and it will work too.
-The crumb will be speckled and not as white.
+But you can use finely chopped cookies to give the batter and overall speckled aspect.

-- Baking it: pound cakes are dense and take a while to bake fully.
-Ideally, fill the pan ⅔ of its capacity, or ¾ at the most.
-More than that and the pan is too small for the amount of batter.
-Remove the pan from the oven as soon as the cake tester comes out clean.
+- Baking it: pound cakes are dense and take a while to fully bake.
+Fill the pan ⅔ of its capacity, or ¾ at the most.
+More than that means that the pan is too small for the amount of batter.
+Remove the pan from the oven when the cake tester comes out clean.
 Don't overbake it.

-- Powder sugar glaze: we use this simple glaze because it's super versatile - you can use any liquid, even olive oil - easy and fast.
-And perfect for the chopped cookies on top.
+- Powder sugar glaze: we use this simple glaze because it's super versatile - easy and fast- and you can use different liquids.
+It's perfect for the chopped cookies on top.
 How thick you make it depends on the amount of liquid you add.

 - Cream cheese glaze: it's the thinner version of the much-loved cream cheese frosting.
-Simply use less powdered sugar so it's more fluid.
+Use less powdered sugar so it's more fluid.
 We use it for the buttermilk banana bundt cake.

 - Crunchy exterior: add the chopped Oreos while the glaze is wet so they will stick to it as it dries.